adityagarwal15/PCAP-Lab/Lab9/README.md

 ## 🧑‍💻 **Lab Exercises**

 ### 1. **Sparse Matrix-Vector Multiplication using CSR Format**
-Implement a CUDA program that performs parallel Sparse Matrix-Vector multiplication using the Compressed Sparse Row (CSR) storage format.
+Implement a CUDA program that performs parallel Sparse Matrix-Vector multiplication using the Compressed Sparse Row (CSR) storage format

 #### **Specifications:**
 - Represent the input sparse matrix in CSR format in the host code